 Self-maintaining browser tests

-For instance, when a button in your web app is moved or the identifier of an element changes, a Datadog Browser Test infers how to carry out the existing test in the updated UI.
+For instance, when a button in your web app is moved or the identifier of an element changes, a Datadog Synthetic browser test infers how to carry out the existing test in the updated UI.
 If all the steps and assertions in the test can be completed successfully, Datadog updates the stored identification mechanism and test definition to reflect the changes on the page.
 Ultimately, these self-maintaining browser tests allow teams to spend less time fixing tests and instead focus on building new features.

 End-to-end visibility for troubleshooting